How to Change iPhone Location on Mac: QPin Desktop Guide

 If your question is simple, the answer is also simple: yes, you can change iPhone location on a Mac without jailbreak.
 The usual workflow is to connect the iPhone to a Mac by USB, use a desktop location tool, pick the target point on the map, and apply it during the session.

-QPin for Mac is the QPin software version built for that workflow.
+QPin for Desktop is the QPin software version built for that workflow.
 It is designed for users who prefer a desktop setup, want a map-based interface on macOS, and only need location change during specific work, testing, or app sessions.

 Quick Answer